How to Be a Travel Photographer and live off your passion?

 - Use the “Geo-Tag” in posts and stories.

-- In addition to images, using quality video and content on IGTV can increase your chances of success.
+- In addition to images, using quality video content in the feed and stories can increase your chances of success.

 - Take care of your “Feed” style and optimize your “Bio” and “Highlight Stories”.